 Important information from Marlborough Civil Defence about what to do in an emergency.

 The New Zealand Government created the Get Ready, Get Thru website with information about what to do in many types emergencies.

 The Marlborough district council's transport page has an overview and links to the key transport options available.

 The public bus service in Blenheim is operated by Marlborough District Council.
-Check this site for routes, timetables and fares.
+The council website contains information on routes, timetables and fares.

 The Marlborough district council site contains information about cycling in Marlborough.

 The Marlborough district council site contains information about parking in Blenheim.